thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-naxalites-in-andhra-pradesh-peace-talks/00-metadata.md

 ---
-title: "balagopal Naxalites in Andhra Pradesh Peace talks"
+title: "Naxalites in Andhra Pradesh"
+subtitle: "Have We Heard the Last of the Peace Talks?"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO